aimhigherweb/iec_website/content/blog/contact-lens-recycling.md

 ![null](/uploads/optometry_giving_sight_logo.jpg)

 Terra Cycle offers to recycle contact lenses and contact lens blister packs.
 As an added bonus, every 1kg of waste will also generate a $1 donation to the Optometry Giving Sight charity http://www.givingsight.org/ which works to help the 600 million people around the world who are vision impaired simply because they can’t access eye exams and glasses.
-To recycle your lenses, simply drop your dry contact waste into either our Hutt St or Woodville locations and we will send them off for recycling.
+To recycle your lenses, simply drop your dry contact waste into either our Hutt St or Henley Beach locations and we will send them off for recycling.

 ![null](/uploads/what_happens_to_the_waste.jpg)